guhilling/cdi-test/README.md

 ## TODO

-* add database cleanup support.
+* Project restructuring to release extensions (like cdi-test-jee) independently from cdi-test-core.
+* More extensions:
-* add jpa support.
+    * dbunit
-* add ejb support at least for some features.
+    * test data generator
-* allow switchable test implementations instead of mocks.
+* switchable Mock-Providers